Gielgud Theatre

 Refurbishment work on the facade of the Gielgud Theatre eventually began in March 2007 with the interior restoration being completed in January 2008.

-Theatre tickets to all performances at the Gielgud Theatre can be purchased securely through this website.
+London theatre tickets to all performances at the Gielgud Theatre can be purchased securely through this website.

 FAQ's About Booking Tickets To The Gielgud Theatre